Basilica of Bom Jesus

-The Basilica of Bom Jesus (Basílica do Bom Jesus; Konkani: बोरेअ जेज़ुचि बजिलिक/Borea Jezuchi Bajilika) is a Catholic Basilica located in Goa, in the Konkan region of India.
-The iconic church is a pilgrimage centre and recognised by UNESCO as a World Heritage Site.
-The basilica is located in Old Goa, the former capital of Portuguese India, and holds the mortal remains of St Francis Xavier.
+The Basilica of Bom Jesus (Basílica do Bom Jesus; Borea Jezuchi Bajilika) is a Catholic basilica in Goa, in the Konkan region of India.
+The church is a pilgrimage centre and recognised by UNESCO as a World Heritage Site.
+The basilica is located in Old Goa, the former capital of Portuguese India, and holds the body of St Francis Xavier.

-Bom Jesus (meaning, "Good/ Infant Jesus" in Portuguese) is the name used for the Ecce Homo in countries of the Lusosphere.
-This Jesuit church is India's first minor basilica, and is considered to be one of the best examples of baroque architecture and Portuguese colonial architecture in India.
+Bom Jesus (meaning, "Good Jesus" in Portuguese) is the name used for the Ecce Homo in Portuguese speaking countries.
 It is one of the Seven Wonders of Portuguese Origin in the World.

-Pope Pius XII raised this sanctuary to the status of basilica via the Pontifical decree “Priscam Goae” on 20 March 1946.
-The decree was signed and notarized by Cardinal Giovanni Battista Montini.
+It was made a basilica in the pontifical decree “Priscam Goae” on 20 March 1946.

 History

 Construction work on the church began in 1594.
-The church was consecrated in May 1605 by the archbishop, Dom Fr.
-Aleixo de Menezes.
+The church was consecrated in May 1605 by the archbishop, Aleixo de Menezes.
 This world heritage monument has emerged as a landmark in the history of Christianity.
-It contains the body of St. Francis Xavier, a very close friend of St. Ignatius Loyola with whom he founded the Society of Jesus (the Jesuits).
-Francis Xavier died on Sancian Island, Chuandao (川島鎮), Taishan while en route to continental China on 3 December 1552.

-The body of Francis Xavier was first taken to Portuguese Malacca and two years later shipped back to Goa.
-It is said that the saint's body was as fresh as the day it was buried.
-The remains of the saint still attract a huge number of tourists (Christian and non-Christian alike) from all over the world, especially during the public viewing of his body every ten years (last held in December 2024).
-The saint is said to have miraculous powers of healing.

-The church is one of the oldest in Goa and in India.
-The floor is of marble inlaid with precious stones.
-Apart from the elaborate gilded altars, the interior of the church is simple.
-The main altar holds a large statue of St. Ignatius of Loyola, the founder of the Society of Jesus (Jesuits).
-Ignatius was one of Francis Xavier's closest companions, whose words drew him to a reformed life when Ignatius asked Francis, "What does it profit a man, if he gains the whole world and loses his soul?"
+It contains the Catholic saint Francis Xavier's body.